Testing

 Skaters should also wear gloves that are black or nude color that are clean and do not have holes.

 They should also have their hair pulled back out of their face nicely (no flyaways or messy looking hair).
-Buns are best, braids that stay out of your face are fine, and for the first four tests (Pre-Pre through Juvenile) a nice ponytail is okay.
+Buns are best, braids that stay out of your face are fine, and for the first four tests (Pre-Pre through Bronze) a nice ponytail is okay.

 Make-up is not necessary, but you can wear some if it looks natural and enhances your performance.

 Your hair should be pulled out of your face and look nice and put together.
+Buns, braids and twists are all good options.

 Your tights (unless you are a boy), should be clean and not have holes or runs in them.
 They should also match your skin tone.
 Watch that all your skin tone materials match your skin- ask Melissa if you need help or resources.